tobyweston/java8_course_companion/manuscript/part1/00_introduction/01_whats_new.md

 ### Features

-Lets take a whistle-stop tour of what's in the Java 8 release.
+A mostly-complete list of the new features of Java 8:

-* Lambda support finally comes to Java
+* Lambda support
 * The core APIs have been updated to take advantage of lambdas, including the collection APIs and a new functional package to help build functional constructs.
 * Entirely new APIs have also been developed that use lambdas, things like the stream API which bring functional style processing of data.
     * For example, functions like `map` and `flatmap` from the stream API allow a declarative way to process lists and move away from external iteration to internal iteration.